Why do we have a School’s Council?

 Who can be a member of the School’s Council?

-We have an active School’s Council with a boy and girl representing their fellow pupils from Class 1 to Class 6.
-Each councillor is elected by their classmates at the beginning of each term, after a short presentation explaining why they should be elected.
+We have an active School’s Council with a boy and girl representing their fellow pupils from Year 1 to Year 6.
+Each councillor is elected by their classmates at the beginning of the year, after a short presentation explaining why they should be elected.

 Our School Council is an important part of our school’s Pupil Voice.
 Issues are discussed in Class Council Meetings and then the children’s views are brought to the School Council by the representatives.
 We feel that the school council is an important way to teach children about the importance of democracy and decision-making.